Samy0412/Samy0412/README.md

 *******

-I am a Montreal-based full-stack junior developer, citizen of both Frace and Canada, but who love to discover the world!
+I am a Montreal-based full-stack junior developer, citizen of both France and Canada, but who love to discover the world!
 I graduated in full-stack web development from Lightouse Labs bootcamp, and I have a background in structural engineering, in the show industry.
 Passionate about building things, whether they are physical or not, I am a curious mind and a creative thinker, detail oriented with a strong eye for design, and enjoy front-end development a lot.